shayne/hwinfo-streamdeck/README.md

 # HWiNFO Stream Deck Plugin

-## ⚠⚠ Major refactor landed in pre-release v2.0.0, plugin code to be open sourced, remote monitoring infrastructure support ⚠⚠
+## ⚠⚠ Major refactor landed in pre-release v2.0.0, plugin code open sourced, remote monitoring infrastructure support ⚠⚠

+---

+>## Thank you & Looking for Maintainers
+>
+>Thank you everyone who has used and enjoyed this plugin.
+It started as a passion project and I continue to use it day to day.
+I am happy to finally release the full source on GitHub.
+When I first built it, it was closed under agreement with the HWiNFO64 project.
+They have since opened up the shared memory interface and now the plugin is freely open.
+>
+>I haven't had the time to dedicate to this project in some time and appreciate everyone for hanging in there.
+I hope to work with some of you who are eager to take the project over.
+I am happy and ready to hand over the reigns.
+If there are development questions I'm happy to share my thoughts on the code and structure that exists.
+>
+>*-Shayne*

+---

 ![alt text](images/demo.gif "HWiNFO64 Stream Deck Plugin Demo")